Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_INS.md

  8. Click **Authorize**.

- 9. It will redirect you to the Survey Monkey login page.
+ 9. It will redirect you to the SurveyMonkey login page.

  10. Provide your credentials to connect with your Survey Monkey account.